 While Groats are sprouting on the counter, keep rinsing and draining them 2-3 times a day

 After a final rinse, the Groats are spread on mesh dehydrator trays

-Dehydrate at 105 degrees for approx 5-8 hours, or until Groats are dry and crispy to the touch
+Dehydrate at 105 degrees for approximately 5-8 hours, or until Groats are dry and crispy to the touch